 M.Ed. in Early Childhood Education

-Quality Pre-K educators make a lifelong impact on children.
-Our M.Ed. degree helps teachers, administrators and others utilize the best practices and latest research related to the cognitive, social and emotional development of young children.
+Quality pre-K educators make a lifelong impact on children.
+Our M.Ed. degree helps teachers, administrators, and others utilize the best practices and latest research related to the cognitive, social, and emotional development of young children.
 Candidates completing the M.Ed. in Early Childhood Education (ECE) program are effectively prepared to become professionals in a variety of roles within the field of early childhood education.
+Applicants to the M.Ed. in early childhood education may apply to one of two program options: Residential Program or Online Program.
+The two options have the same requirements.

 Minimum Total Credit Hours: 30